thomased/intro_rmd/README.md

----
-title: "A brief introduction to R Markdown"
+## A brief introduction to R Markdown
-output: pdf_document
-urlcolor: blue
----

 ### Contents